chaimeleon-eu/jobman/usage.md

     -i/--image <image_name>:  required; the image name which you want to get the description for from Harbor

 `<command_options>` for the **submit** command can be:
-    -i/--image <image_name>:<tag>:  required/optional*; the image name followed by a valid tag that will be used as the base for the job's container; *optional when a default value is set in settings
+    -i/--image <image_name>:<tag>:  required/optional*; the image name followed by a valid tag that will be used for the job; *optional when a default value appears in settings
-    -j/--job-name <job_name>:  optional; the name of the kubernetes job [default "job-<UUID_generated_at_launch_time>"] -r/--resources <resources_flavor_name>: required/optional*; either a JSON string with the definition of a resources flavor, or a path to a JSON file containing a resources flavor, or a name of a predefined resources flavor already defined in the application's settings; *optional when there is a default flavor name set in the application settings
+    -j/--job-name <job_name>:  optional; the name of the kubernetes job ["job-<UUID_generated_at_launch_time>"] -r/--resources-flavor <resources_flavor_name>: required/optional*; either a JSON string with the definition of a resources flavor, or a path to a JSON file containing a resources flavor, or a name of a predefined resources flavor already defined in the application's settings; *optional when there is a default flavor name set in the application settings
-    -c/--command: optional; flag; If added and extra arguments are present after '--', use them as the 'command' field in the Kubernetes job's container (or EntryPoint in Docker), rather than the 'args' field (or CMD in Docker) which is the default [default false]
+    -c/--command: optional; flag; If added and extra arguments are present after '--', use them as the 'command' field in the Kubernetes job's container (or EntryPoint in Docker), rather than the 'args' field (or CMD in Docker) which is the default [false]
-    --dry-run: optional; flag; if set the job is not sent to Kubernetes, it's contetnt is dumped on the screen
+    --dry-run: optional; flag; if set the job is not sent to Kubernetes, its content is dumped on the screen [false]
     --: required; separator between the submit command options and the command or args passed to the job's container; the string that follows the double dash are sent to the Kubernetes job's container either as args or as command (if the 'command' flag is used)

 `<command_options>` for the **details** command can be: